GeorgeHernandez/GeorgeHernandez/MobileGear.md

 ## 1.1.
 Wallet

-It is good to know what was in my wallet in case I lose it.
+It is good to know what was in my wallet in case I lose it. "!" means not in my wallet

 - Credit Cards:
-  - Primary CCs:
   - American Express (AMEX)
   - Bread AMEX
   - Fidelity Visa
   - !
 Bank of America MC
   - !
 Chase Amazon Visa
   - !
 Discover
   - !
 PayPal MC
   - Target MC
 - Store Cards:
   - Menards
   - !
 MicroCenter